nanakoohashi/SQL/Code.md

 *Note:
 %word = ends with 'word'
 word% = starts with 'word'
-%word% = contains 'word' within entry.*
+%word% = contains 'word' in any position
+a%o = contains any value that start with 'a' and ends with 'o'*